Whistleblowing

 • The company within the Group to which the report refers;

-• The relevant personal data of the whistleblower, indicating the channels where he/she can be contacted for any further discussions.
+• The relevant personal data of the whistleblower, indicating the channels where he/she can be contacted for any further discussions (to confirm the receipt of the report and provide feedback).
 These data are not mandatory as the report can also be anonymous, but if this is the case and if further details are needed, it may be difficult to investigate the report in an effective manner;

 • The detailed and verifiable facts (i.e. what happened, when it happened, and where it occurred) and the information and data required for definitely identifying the perpetrators of the illegal action;